 Day 1: Ljubljana, Slovenia

-Arrival to Ljubljana.
-At the airport, you will be met by chauffeur for a private transfer to your 4* Boutique Hotel.
-Featuring a contemporary design, exclusive materials, top quality services, a central location, friendly staff, and modern furnishings, our hotel selection is an excellent choice for your Ljubljana stay.
+Arrival in Ljubljana.
+At the airport, you will be met by a chauffeur for a private transfer to your 4* Boutique Hotel.
+Featuring a contemporary design, exclusive materials, top-quality services, a central location, friendly staff, and modern furnishings, our hotel selection is an excellent choice for your Ljubljana stay.
 In the afternoon meet your private guide for a walking tour of Ljubljana city.
-Ljubljana is one of those central European cities that grabs you with the eternal charm of its classic architecture, beautiful bridges, friendly locals and great food and wine!
+Ljubljana is one of those central European cities that grabs you with the eternal charm of its classic architecture, beautiful bridges, friendly locals, and great food and wine!
 You will visit the Central open-air Market, Baroque Town Hall, Robba's Fountain, the famous Triple Bridges, and the Parliament.

 Day 2: Ljubljana – Bled Lake – Ljubljana